VAT in Poland: Rates, Registration, and Compliance Guidelines

 How Much is VAT in Poland’s Regions?

-Poland is one of the countries that do not have special VAT rates defined for specific regions, meaning that three types of VAT Poland rates apply throughout the country.
+Poland is one country that does not have special VAT rates defined for specific regions, meaning that three types of VAT Poland rates apply throughout the country.

 VAT Registration Threshold

-As an EU Member State, Poland implemented EU unified rules related to the VAT registration threshold for intra-EU distance sales of goods, B2C supplies of services, and electronically supplied services.
+As an EU Member State, Poland implemented the EU unified rules on the VAT registration threshold for intra-EU distance sales of goods, B2C supplies of services, and electronically supplied services.
 The threshold is set at EUR 10,000 for intra-EU distance sales of goods and B2C supplies of services, whereas there is no registration for electronically supplied services.

 Types of Taxable Activities in Poland

-Similarly to other EU countries, Polish VAT law identifies taxable persons as either legal entities or natural persons who perform an economic activity, that is taxable activity, independently, regardless of the purposes or results achieved.
+Similar to other EU countries, Polish VAT law identifies taxable persons as either legal entities or natural persons who perform an economic activity, that is, a taxable activity, independently, regardless of the purposes or results achieved.

-The law further states a range of different activities that are considered to be taxable, such as the supply of goods and services in Poland for a fee, reception of the reverse-charge services by a taxable person in Poland, imports and exports of goods, and intra-EU acquisition and supply of goods.
+The law further states that a range of activities is considered taxable, including the supply of goods and services in Poland for a fee, the reception of reverse-charge services by a taxable person in Poland, imports and exports of goods, and intra-EU acquisition and supply of goods.

 VAT Registration Process